 The Cannabis Frequency

-On the flip side, it can also allow other less pleasurable frequencies to internalize, hence paranoia.
+On the flip side, it can also allow other less pleasurable frequencies to internalize, hence, paranoia.
 So it can both expand and contract consciousness depending on the user’s alignment and intention.
-This is one reason why adults above 30 years of age (who are new to cannabis), can have very different experiences than those consuming it for the first time at a much younger age.
+This is one reason why adults above 30 years of age (who are new to cannabis) can have very different experiences than those consuming it for the first time at a much younger age.
 This relates to differences in the maturity of sexual energy, wisdom attained, intentions, relationships, and many other lifestyle factors that influence how the cannabis frequency is integrated within.

-Getting high recreationally and expanding our awareness with cannabis in meditation can be two very different things.
+Getting high recreationally and expanding one’s awareness with cannabis in meditation can be two very different things.
 When the consciousness of the human being is in a state of expansion, cannabis brings a sense of wisdom that is unique because it delivers concepts through Gaia.
 These concepts end up being intimately related to our lives, since nature reflects a part of itself onto every aspect of us, just as we do to nature.
 It goes deeper than that.
-It can connect with not only our own lives, but other lives recorded on the planet through consciousness imprints while it gathers conceptual data.
-This includes data from those present on the planet and those who have past.
-Meaning it can retrieve information relevant to concepts it seeks to illustrate from today or from thousands of years ago.
+It can connect not only with your own life, but other lives recorded on the planet through consciousness imprints while it gathers conceptual data.
+This includes data from those present on the planet and those who have passed, which means it can retrieve information relevant to concepts it seeks to illustrate from today or from thousands of years ago.
 All psychoactive plants can do this through their unique interface with our field.

 This article was republished from Prevent Disease.